Prepare for Severe Summer Weather

 • When storms are predicted, make sure that there is nothing that could blow around and damage your home or patio.
 This includes plant stands, birdhouses, wind chimes and other yard decorations.

 • Keep your yard clean.
 Trim trees and branches near your house that could fall during high winds.
-But, because experts recommend only trimming live oak trees in fall and winter, it’s especially important to take care of this task long before summer arrives.
+But, because experts recommend only trimming live oak trees in fall and winter,2 it’s especially important to take care of this task long before summer arrives.
 (If you have older or very large trees near your home, consider having a certified arborist assess their health and stability.)

 • Keep drains and gutters clear to allow water to drain properly.
 Checking gutters before an impending storm will be a quick and easy procedure if you’re cleaning them regularly (about every six months).
-Gutter cleaning is fairly simple to undertake, fortunately.
+Gutter cleaning3 is fairly simple to undertake, fortunately.

 Ready your home or apartment